Join us at free, open to the public, second Thursday Roundtable Discussions on a

 our next roundtable discussion

-A Teacher’s Take on H.P.
-Lovecraft, Akley Farm and Guilford
+Learning Through Place: A Teacher's Take on H.P.
+Lovecraft, Akley Farm, and Guilford

 Master teacher Jennifer Kramer will share her place-based research work with students around renowned science fiction writer H.P.
 Lovecraft’s stories linked to sites such as Round Mountain in West Brattleboro for the January Brattleboro Words Project’s monthly Roundtable Discussion on Thursday, January 10, 2018 at 118 Elliot at 6:00 to 7:00 pm.
 The event is free and refreshments will be served.

 Vermont's Own Highwayman: History, Legend, and Early Brattleboro Publishing

 Celebrated local author Tim Weed discussed the legend of Dr. John Wilson and the unique Round Schoolhouse in Brookline, and the publishing boom surrounding his purported secret identity: “Captain Thunderbolt,” notorious Scottish highwayman and fugitive.